hamidborkot/sentinel-ego/README.md

 **A Federated Behavioral Intelligence Framework for Privacy-Preserving Anomaly Detection in Distributed Networks**

 > Submitted to IEEE Transactions on Dependable and Secure Computing (TDSC), 2026
 > Author: Md.
-Hamid Borkot Tulla — Université de Bourgogne, Dijon, France
+Hamid Borkot Tulla —

 ---